-With the ground thawing for springtime, many of us are considering new landscape plantings around our homes.
+When the ground thaws for springtime, many of us consider new landscape plantings around our homes.
 It’s wonderful to experience the majesty of nature in spring bloom in our own backyard.

 While making your gardening plans, it’s important to understand the effect of what you plant on our local ecosystem.
 Many of the landscaping plants available in nurseries are non-native species from other countries.
 While they may be nice to look at, these exotics are not as beneficial to the ecosystem as native plant species.
 They can be more demanding of care and resources, and many have become invasive and are out competing native species.